jdbeaver/SDCSpaceXChallenge/README.md

 SmileDirectClub coding challenge - create a basic RESTFul service which exposes the SpaceX launch pad information.
 Design the service keeping in mind that the call to the SpaceX Launchpad API will be replaced by a DB containing the data in the future.
 Strive to keep changes minimal when this change occurs.

 ## Getting Started
-You can clone this project to either a Windows or Linux machine to build/run using .NET Core 2.1
+You can clone this project to either a Windows or Linux machine and run using .NET Core 2.1

 ## Prerequisites
 You will need to ensure the following are installed to build this project: